mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

     :align: center

 - The browse dialog in the file finder widget now opens at the path specified in the widget's edit box (if the edit box contains a full path)
-- New general setting: `Provide auto-completion suggestions in the script editor` for making auto-completion optional in the script editor

 - The font in python editor and IPython console are ensured to be monospace on KDE Neon distribution, too.